‘YR’ Spoilers, Week Of Sept 18: Graham Sends Photo Of Jack & Nikki Kissing To Victor, Feud With Nick Blows Up

 — Laura H (@pmekame) August 29, 2017

-Victoria is getting bolder lately, flirting more openly with Billy.
+Victoria is getting bolder lately and flirting more openly with Billy.
 There is no reason to believe that Victoria won’t cross the line if Billy lets down his guard.
 It is unlikely that Billy will be able to resist Victoria when she makes a bold play for him.

 Phyllis, for her part, continues to fight to keep Billy.
 Young and the Restless spoilers for the week of September 18 tease that Billy and Phyllis enjoy a passionate evening together.